 Like anyone going through school, having a network of people who can lend their support as you experience the ups and downs of it all is invaluable.
 Every major has its own set of challenges, and English majors are no different.
 However, as we're sure you're already aware, English majors seem to have a unique set of hurdles to overcome—sometimes, it can feel like we're constantly being told that we're majoring in something useless, we won't find a job when we graduate, we'll never make "good money," it's an "easy" major, etc.

 Over the past few years, one of the best things about Dear English Major has been reading about the many experiences and perspectives of English majors, from their deepest struggles to their hard-earned triumphs.
 Whether it's an experience that we can learn from or just commiserate with, it's always rewarding to see others connect in a meaningful way.

-We asked our audience of English majors what the hardest part of being an English majors has been, and everyone who shared their perspective did so anonymously.
+We asked our audience of English majors what the hardest part of being an English major has been, and everyone who shared their perspective did so anonymously.